 You can report any bias-related incident, on- or off-campus, through the mylasalle Portal.
 Bias-related behaviors include: language and behavior that demonstrate bias against persons because of, but not limited to, actual or perceived color, disability, ethnicity, gender, gender identity and expression, national origin, race, religion, and/or sexual orientation.

-Once a bias-related incident is reported, it is investigated by the University in tandem with Public Safety and the Division of Student Affairs and elevated as needed depending on the outcome of the investigation.
+Once a bias-related incident is reported, it is investigated by the University in tandem with Public Safety, the Division of Student Affairs, and the Office of Human Resources, and elevated as needed depending on the outcome of the investigation.
 If you feel that a student or others could be in immediate danger, you are encouraged to contact La Salle Public Safety immediately by calling 215-951-1300 or the Philadelphia Police Department by dialing 911.

 Multicultural and International Center